Type 3 chars to begin the search... results will be shown below:

 1. This Romeo Soft Floor Lamp by Flos provides a gentle, diffused light regulated by a built-in dimmer.
 Its beautiful Plissé cloth shade and painted steel stem bring elegance to any room.

 2. Heathfield has designed this ultra-cool Delius Brass Desk Table Lamp, ideal for when you’re focussed on reading or work.
-It’s practical, contemporary and epitomises Italian refinement.
+It’s practical and contemporary and epitomises Italian refinement.

 3. Available in black, white or red, this Tress Wall Lamp by Foscarini is crafted to look like a basket.
 Its construction from glass and compound material allows it to stream light through and around it.

-4. Inspired by water droplets, this beautiful chandelier is part of the Aqua Collection by Serip.
+4. Inspired by water droplets, this beautiful chandelier is part of the Glamour Collection by Serip.
 The bronze structure, reminiscent of tangled branches, supports exquisitely delicate floating glass pieces.

 5. The Lucciola Series by Vistosi is one of their most versatile collections.
 Featuring a mouth-blown, oval satin glass shade available in different sizes and formats, it brings design synergy to your home.

-6. This versatile Abacus 5 Suspension Lamp by Terzani emits a soft, uniform light.
-Custom-designed in strands of hand-blown opal glass, you can choosing the perfect configuration for your space.
+6. This versatile Anish Suspension Lamp by Terzani emits a soft, uniform light.
+Custom-designed in strands of hand-blown opal glass, you can choose the perfect configuration for your space.

 Interior lighting brands